-Discover the ways of how to get to Malta.
+One can arrive to Malta in multiple ways, either by plane, by ferry or by cruise.
 Our archipelago is in the centre of the Mediterranean Sea between Sicily and North Africa.
+Learn about how to get to Malta and also connections on how to get here.
 The most convenient way to travel to Malta is by air.

 Connections to most European countries is a direct flight of a few hours from where you can also get direct connections to other continents.
 This has made Malta a hub for tourism and an ideal platform for international business.